codeuniversity/student-council/statute/statute.md

 2. resolution of the Student General Assembly,

-3. a request from 10 per cent of all members of a study program.
+3. a request from 10 percent of all members of a study program.

 (2) The General Assembly of a Study Program elects a representative for the senate, who automatically joins the Student Council. \
 (3) The General Assembly of a Study Program elects a deputy for it’s representative, who is not a member of the Student Council.

-17 - Quorum
+## 17 - Quorum

-(1) The General Assemblies of the Study Programmes shall constitute a quorum if 10 per cent of all members of the degree programme are present.
+(1) The General Assemblies of the Study Programmes shall constitute a quorum if 10 percent of all members of the degree programme are present.

 (2) If a General Assembly of the Study Programmes is convened again after a lack of quorum to discuss the same subject, it shall in any case have a quorum if this is indicated in the invitation.

+(3) “Present” only includes physical presence and not being present online, e.g. to take part in online votes.

 # IV Student Council

-18 - Tasks of the Student Council
+## 18 - Tasks of the Student Council

 (1) The Student Council shall decide on